lmfit/uncertainties/doc/tech_guide.rst

 Variables and functions
 ^^^^^^^^^^^^^^^^^^^^^^^

-In fact, numbers with uncertainties are represented through two different classes:
+Numbers with uncertainties are represented through two different
+classes:

 1. a class for independent random variables (:class:`Variable`, which inherits from :class:`UFloat`),